jimmycuadra/lita-travis/README.md

 ### Optional attributes

-* `repos` (Hash) - A map of repositories to allow notifications for and the chat rooms to post them in.
+* `repos` (Hash) - A hash of repositories names and the chat rooms to post their notifications in.
 The keys should be strings in the format "github_username/repository_name" and the values should be either a string room name or an array of string room names.
 Default: `{}`.
+* `default_rooms` (String, Array&lt;String&gt;) - A string room name or an array of string room names where notifications for repositories not explicitly specified in the `repos` hash should be sent.
+If `nil`, notifications for unknown repositories will be ignored.
+Default: `nil`.

 ### Example